ddiLab/SageEdu/camera/readme.md

 # Camera

 This directory contains instructions on how to set up the camera with the Jetson Nano along with some example code.
+Start with [setup.md](https://github.com/ddiLab/SageEdu/blob/main/camera/setup.md).
+And then, feel free to explore the notebooks and directory!

 ---
 ## Directory Contents:

 ### [setup.md](https://github.com/ddiLab/SageEdu/blob/main/camera/setup.md)

 * Contains instructions on how to setup the camera with the Nano

 ### [Stream.ipynb](https://github.com/ddiLab/SageEdu/blob/main/camera/Stream.ipynb)